AFRICA TRAVEL TIPS AND INFORMATION

 - do not carry large sums of cash; most major credit cards are accepted in the towns and cities you are visiting.
 It is easy to use an ATM in most areas to withdraw cash in Kenya shillings from your US bank account.
 Be sure to notify your bank of your travels and inquire about any international transaction fees.

-- You may exchange currency at a forex bureau but this tends to be less convenient and sometimes more costly than using your ATM card and bank issued exchange rate.
+- You may exchange currency at a forex bureau but this tends to be less convenient and sometimes more costly than using your ATM card and bank's exchange rate.

 POWER & CONNECTIVITY